melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, which is still overfished.
-A full history of the recreational regulations relating to the spatial management of the fleet can be found frog.
+A full history of the recreational regulations relating to the spatial management of the fleet can be found in the Appendix.

 **Cowcod Conservation Areas (CCA)**